 The reaction takes place at room temperature if the reactants are in the gaseous state (ethene).
-Colour of the bromine water solution is decolourized as it reacts with ethene.
+The colour of the bromine water solution is decolourised as it reacts with ethene.

 But, liquid alkenes like cyclohexene react with bromine water solution in the presence of tetrachloromethane.

 Phenols undergo substitution reactions in the presence of bromine water to give a brominated compound.
-During the process, bromine water is decolourized and gives white precipitate.
+During the process, bromine water is decolourised and gives a white precipitate.

 The bromine water test is a simple test to distinguish between glucose and fructose.
-The Glucose undergoes oxidation reaction to give glucuronic acid on reaction with the bromine water solution.
+The glucose undergoes an oxidation reaction to give glucuronic acid in reaction with the bromine water solution.
 Since bromine water is a mild oxidizing agent, fructose fails to undergo an oxidation reaction.

 Aldehyde reacts with bromine water and undergoes an oxidation reaction to give a colourless solution.